The Science and Soul of Southwind

 It’s important to note that terroir is a concept.
 It’s more than a simple definition, and much more than all that’s tangible.
 It is a word created by French vignerons, whose families have worked specific vineyards for centuries; where each day their terroir delivers something new to consider.
 It could simply be a warm breeze on a cool, spring day.
 Something that simple can affect the outcome of a wine harvest’s uniqueness, if it persists for any length of time.

-To gain understanding of terroir for Cadaretta’s, Dr. Kevin Pogue was asked to help, because only the most experienced person would do, in order to get it right.
+To gain understanding of terroir for Cadaretta, Dr. Kevin Pogue was asked to help, because only the most experienced person would do, in order to get it right.
 We began by knowing that the soils on Cadaretta’s hillsides are that complex.
-Initially, we didn’t know exactly how complex that would turn out to be.
+Initially, we didn’t know exactly how complex they would turn out to be.

 In order to begin the process, a hole about 12 feet deep and at least twice as long was dug into the ground.
 This revealed all of the layers of geologic history:

 Each layer holds certain characteristics and will function in certain ways, affecting the flavors of the wines to be produced; therefore, minerals would become all important as flavor compound considerations.